biapy/biapy-bashlings/README.md

 This library uses the [bats][bats-core] library for unit-testing.

-Clone the repository with the additionnal libraries:
+Clone the repository with the additional libraries:

 ```bash
 git clone --recurse-submodules 'git@github.com:biapy/biapy-downloader'